Life Cycle of Plants

-What is Plant Life Cycle?
+What is the Plant Life Cycle?

 Plants are living things, they grow and reproduce like any other living thing.
 They also follow a cyclic process in various stages like starting a new life, growing, and then coming back to the starting stage (reproducing).
 Plants start their life from seed and grow up to become mature plants.